 45. When we apply it, we are either in the process of induced reasoning or deduced conclusion.

-46. Yet, it does not define, whether it is a good or bad thought, until judgement is entirely exposed.
+46. Yet, it does not define, whether it is a good or bad thought, until judgement is entirely facilitated.

-47. With sound judgement the culmination of thought is determined.
+47. With sound judgement the culmination of thought is determined and necessitates the process.

 48. To make the assertion that it is a considerable component of the mind is not a baseless assumption.

-49. There has been for centuries the question, what is its definition?
+49. There has been for centuries the question, what is its ultimate definition?

-50. A thought is not artificial intelligence, but a natural function of the mind.
+50. A thought is not artificial intelligence, but a natural function of the mind that is exhibited.

-51. Naturally, we can confute the premise of this argument, with alternative suppositions.
+51. Naturally, we can confute the premise of this argument, with alternative suppositions, but not with misology.

-52. By exploiting our creativity, we can maximise the potential of that thought.
+52. By exploiting our creativity, we can maximise the potential of that thought successfully.

-53. Creativity is formed, from that thought that has become an idea.
+53. Creativity is formed, from that singular thought that has become an emerging idea that is understood, from that predicate.

-54. In return, that idea advances the thought forward into a concept.
+54. In return, that idea advances the thought forward, into a mature concept that is conclusive in its formation.

-55. Indeed, it is of a mutual collaboration that benefits the mind.
+55. Indeed, it is of a mutual collaboration that benefits the progression of the mind and the ability to function together.

-56. What the mind can project with that thought and idea forms, what is known as creativity.
+56. What the mind can project with that thought and idea forms, what is known to us, as creativity.

-57. And creativity responds to such absolute thought and idea.
+57. And creativity responds to, such absolute thoughts and ideas that are formulated in our minds.

-58. Thus, it is the irrefutable origin to our creativity.
+58. Thus, it is the irrefutable origin to our creativity and logic exposed at different intervals.

 59. We can choose to understand the concept of thought, as an element of logos or accept it as an indefinite mystery.